Appius Claudius Pulcher (consul 54 BC): Lineage

-Recent family stemma

-Early career, 76-67 BC
+Early career, 76–67 BC

-His father's death left him head of his powerful family aged 20 or 21, but encumbered with two younger brothers, two unmarried sisters and little funds.
+His father's death left Appius head of his powerful family aged 20 or 21, but encumbered with two younger brothers, two unmarried sisters and little money.
 This was only relative poverty, but it proves the integrity of his father, who obviously did not profit much, if at all, from the proscription period when less scrupulous characters, most notoriously Marcus Licinius Crassus and Gaius Curio pater, made enormous fortunes from the confiscated properties of Sulla's Marian victims.

 Appius found generous help from Lucius Licinius Lucullus, who upon returning from his African propraetorship in 75 BC agreed to marry the youngest sister without a dowry.
 He also handed over a significant legacy to Appius, who in later life marked his household's return to opulent circumstances from this gift.

 Appius quickly returned the favour in political life.
-A promising young orator, the same year he agreed to prosecute A. Terentius Varro (praetor 77), recently returned from his Asian command.
+A promising young orator, the same year he agreed to defend A. Terentius Varro (praetor 77), recently returned from his Asian command.
 Varro was a close friend and relative of Lucullus and of the chief advocate of his defence Quintus Hortensius, Rome's leading orator at the time.
 But Varro was apparently so guilty that Hortensius resorted to dirty tricks which involved marking the ballots of the judges he had bribed, which caused a public scandal.